Morantron/tmux-fingers/README.md

 Press ( <kbd>prefix</kbd> + <kbd>F</kbd> ) to enter **[fingers]** mode, it will highlight relevant stuff in the current pane along with letter hints.
-By pressing those letters, the highlighted match will be yanked.
+By pressing those letters, the highlighted match will be copied to the clipboard.
 Less keystrokes == profit!

 Here is a list of the stuff highlighted by default.